eclipse-mosaic/mosaic.website/content/docs/getting_started/_index.md

 {{% alert note %}}
 **All provided scenarios require SUMO to be installed.** However, if a different traffic or vehicle simulator is coupled, SUMO is not necessarily required.
+Follow [this guide](/docs/simulators/traffic_simulator_sumo) for SUMO installation instructions.
 {{% /alert %}}

 {{% alert note %}}